benswift/benswift.github.io/_posts/2019-03-20-reimagine-fellow-project-pitch.md

   sessions, which will be freely released to the public under a creative commons licence ([CC BY-NC-SA](https://creativecommons.org/licenses/by-nc-sa/4.0/))

-- a biannual **gallery exhibition** and **multimedia music performance** held on campus (perhaps in the new cultural centre) as the capstone for each student's work in the c/c/c studio
+- a biannual **c/c/c studio grad show** gallery exhibition and music performance held on campus (perhaps in the new cultural centre) as the capstone for each semester's student work in the c/c/c studio

-There'll be lots of other stuff, too: building a community, deepening ANU CS/CECS's relationships with ACT High Schools, etc. But that's intangible stuff, so I'm not sure if it counts as a deliverable.
+There'll be lots of other stuff, too: building a community of practice, deepening ANU CS/CECS's relationships with ACT High Schools, giving our undergraduate students a chance to mentor these high school students, etc. But that's intangible stuff, so I'm not sure if they count as a deliverables.

 ## Project Sponsor and Stakeholders